X

 Strawberries prefer slightly acidic soil, generally around 5.5 to 6.8.
 This can be tricky in Arizona because many soils are alkaline, and strawberries are sensitive to salts in both soil and irrigation water.
 Check your soil’s pH level.
 If necessary, apply a soil acidifier to lower the pH.
 For the least stress on plants, a gradual reduction in pH is preferred.

-Purchase disease-free crowns and transplants from nurseries to avoid diseases common to strawberries.
+Purchase disease-free crowns and transplants from nurseries to avoid strawberry diseases.
 Plant strawberry plants 12″ (30cm) apart, taking care not to bury the crown.

 Two images show gloved hands tending and trimming strawberry plants in a garden bed.